alyakin314/alyakin314.github.io/index.md

 causal inference from observational health data.
 I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.

+**Research Interests**

+Research-wise, I am curious about
+1. artificial intelligence, and why might neural networks have some already,
+2. human intelligence, and why I might not have any still.

+Most of my recent work has been on Large Language Models (LLMs), after they became cool My research interests outside of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.

+Every math answer I give you is always up to a sign/inverse/reciprocal/transpose/etc. Constants are overrated.

 <!--
 I consider myself a frequentist in philosophy, but a Bayesian in practice.